swayf/grako/README.rst

 ==============

 - **tip**
-    * *Important memory optimization!* Remove the memoization information that a *cut* makes obsolete.
+    * *Important memory optimization!* Remove the memoization information that a *cut* makes obsolete (thanks to Kota Mizushima).
+    * Make sure that *cut* actually applies to the nearest fork.
+    * Got rid of the ``FailedCut`` exception.
+    * Finish aligning model parsing with generated code parsing.
+Performance should now favor model parsing (because less code means more CPU-cache hits), but model parsing doesn't yet provide for semantic actions.
     * Report all the rules missing in a grammar before aborting.
+    * Minor performance optimizations.
+    * Align the sample *etc/grako.ebnf* grammar to the language parsed by the bootstrap parser.
     * Update credits.

 - **1.2.1**
     * Align bootstrap parser with generated parser framework.
     * Add *cuts* to bootstrap parser so errors are reported closer to their origin.
-    * *(minor) BUG!* `FailedCut` exceptions must translate to their nested exeption so the reported line and column make sense.
+    * *(minor) BUG!* ``FailedCut`` exceptions must translate to their nested exeption so the reported line and column make sense.
     * Prettify the sample **Grako** grammar.
     * Remove or comment-out code for tagged/named rule names (they don't work, and their usefulness is doubtful).
     * Spell-check this document with `Vim spell`_.